aegean-odyssey/mpmd_marlin_1.1.x/README.md

 ### Why another Marlin port?

 It all began with my effort to understand the build process for the [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD) project.
 You see, I wanted to tinker with the firmware of my Monoprice MP Mini Delta 3d printer and studied the Marlin4MPMD project to learn how to proceed.
 During one of the many periods of confusion, self-doubts, and desperation, I turned to the [Marlin firmware](https://www.marlinfw.org) project as an alternative.
-Of course, there really is no substitute for actually understanding how things work, so after poring over both projects, I figured I'd developed enough understanding to attempt a "new" port of Marlin firmware for the Monoprice MP Mini Delta 3d printer.
+Of course, there really is no substitute for actually understanding how things work, so after poring over both projects, I figured I'd developed enough understanding to attempt another port of Marlin firmware for the Monoprice MP Mini Delta 3d printer.

 The mpmd_marlin-1.1.x project is the result.